-Fifteen APIs have been added to the ProgrammableWeb directory in categories including Banking, Printing, and Dashboards.
-Highlights include a new API from Eagle Eye Networks for managing camera settings to build video surveillance products.
+Fifteen APIs have been added to the ProgrammableWeb directory in categories including Boating, Environment, and Artificial Intelligence.
+Featured today is an API for automated form data input and an API for airspace management for drones.
 Here's a rundown of the latest additions.

 Movies, sports, TV, music, events, games, and pets are just a few options humans can turn to in order to keep themselves entertained.
 Developers looking to create entertainment applications should check out the top ten Entertainment APIs based on recent traffic to the ProgrammableWeb API directory.

 Vungle recently announced the latest version of its advertising SDK.
 The Vungle SDK now features Cache Optimization to ensure that ads are available quicker than ever before.
 Further, the SDK supports the MREC ad format, which is a medium rectangle for in-app video advertisements.

 Games media service RAWG opens its API for developers.
 RAWG is the largest games database with over 300,000 of games, 2M of screenshots, 400K of reviews and ratings, and now you can access all of it and much more via the API.

 Primis hit the Israeli web video market with its video discovery unit launched in 2018.
 The company has now expanded the usefulness of its platform with new API capabilities.
 The API features allow publishers to track and engage with viewers based on events like clicks, impressions, etc.